TJBriggs/portfolio/README.md

 [View Code](/cairn-dental)

 Cairns are the piles of stones placed next to hiking trails.
 They mark the path and help guide hikers to their destination.
 I love the rebrand of this dental practice and how it targets the outdoor enthusiasts of Golden, CO.
+This website has been redesigned and rebuilt since my original work.

 #### Project Highlights: